-Outdoor units are approved for operation above $55^{\circ}F$ in cooling mode.
-Operation below $55^{\circ}F$ requires the use of an approved low ambient kit.
+Outdoor units are approved for operation above 55°F in cooling mode.
+Operation below 55°F in cooling mode requires the use of an approved low ambient kit.

-Damage to the unit caused by operating the unit in a structure that is not complete (either as part of new construction or renovation) is not covered under the warranty.
+Operating the unit in a structure that is not complete (either as part of new construction or renovation) will void the warranty.